UniExeterRSE/intro-version-control/_episodes/03_git_vs_github.md

 git version 2.25.1
 ```

-Because Git is so popular, there is a lot of other software that use it 'under
+Because Git is so popular, there is a lot of software that integrates with it,
-the hood', which can lead to confusion about exactly what Git is.
+which can lead to confusion about exactly what Git is.
 For example,
 you may have used programs like Visual Studio Code, RStudio or PyCharm to write
 your code.
 These additionally provide graphical user interfaces to help
 developers interact with Git via 'point and click' while you work on code,